 As a teacher, you can easily be distracted by students.
-On of the essential component of successful teaching is to realize this obstacle and managing any distractions with ease.
+One of the essential components of successful teaching is to realize this obstacle and managing any distractions with ease.
 A significant problem with working in an office, classroom, staff room—perhaps even a home office— to conduct your lesson planning and mark assignments is distractions can affect you daily.

 Distractions may cause you to miss deadlines, create lower quality work, or use up time you can’t afford to lose.

 Distractions impact your success to some degree.
 If you give an aspect of your teaching duties less attention, then that aspect will suffer.
 Ignoring the wishes of your principal and students will affect your effectiveness and success as an educator.

 Ignoring the quality of your work may betray your objectives, ultimately killing your career.
-When you are aiming to be a professional educator, it is essential to take all of your obligations seriously.
+When you aim to be a professional educator, it is essential to take all of your obligations seriously.
 So what can you do to minimize distractions around the home and school?

 Let’s start by focusing on the computer, one of the best and worst instruments of concentration and distraction.
 Close any computer windows not directly related to what you are working on at the moment.